opf/openproject/docs/installation-and-operations/configuration/repositories/README.md

 ### Permissions

-**Important:** If Apache and OpenProject run under separate users, you need to ensure OpenProject remains the owner of the repository in order to browse and delete it, when requsted through the user interface.
+**Important:** If Apache and OpenProject run under separate users, you need to ensure OpenProject remains the owner of the repository in order to browse and delete it, when requested through the user interface.

 Due to the implementation of `mod_svn`, we have no way to influence the permissions determined by apache when changing repositories (i.e., by committing changes).
 Without correcting the permissions, the following situation will occur: